-The North Dakota Cowboy Hall of Fame (NDCHF) strives to preserve the history and promote the culture of North Dakota’s Native American, ranching and rodeo communities by informing and educating people of all nations and cultures about the state’s rich and colorful western heritage.
+The North Dakota Cowboy Hall of Fame (NDCHF) strives to preserve the history and promote the culture of North Dakota’s Ranching, Rodeo, and Native American communities by informing and educating people of all nations and cultures about the state’s rich and colorful western heritage.

-The 501(c)(3) organization is governed by a board of directors and led by an executive director.
-The NDCHF’s vision is for people from all walks of life to understand and appreciate North Dakota’s rodeo, ranching and Native American cultures.
+The 501(c)(3) organization is governed by a Board of Directors and led by an Executive Director.
+The NDCHF’s vision is for people from all walks of life to understand and appreciate North Dakota’s Ranching, Rodeo, and Native American cultures.

-The Cowboy Chronicle is the official publication of the NDCHF published and distributed to membership monthly.
+The Cowboy Chronicle is the official publication of the NDCHF published and distributed to members.
 It is a staple for western history and contemporary cowboy events.